 This is because it has become very clear to us chat -- specifically -- is a nonproductive tool for these kinds of discussions, both for us as a staff and for our users.
 Our aim and intent is to serve you as best we can, as well as to run our services in a way that's manageable for our staff, so we hope you can get on board in accepting this limit.

 The index of the advice columns is here, to give you a sense of the kind of engaged, professional and in-depth answers it provides.

 Best for: More involved, complex situations where you want a longer, in-depth answer, but can wait days, weeks or even months for your answer.
 Questions and situations which are NOT time-sensitive (like pregnancy risks or scares, current health problems, or help you need to find as soon as possible).
 Questions and answers you are comfortable having published widely for all to see (even though they should not ever contain any identifying information where anyone reading could know it was you asking).

 How fast will you be answered?
 As noted on the input form, many advice questions will never be answered, particularly if we've already written a column that has already answered your question.
 Otherwise, the wait can be anywhere from a day or two to several months.The advice column is intended for longer, in-depth answers to issues that are not particularly time sensitive or immediate.
-It is acceptable to leave your question in the queue, but then also bring to another of our direct services for a more immediate answer.
+It is acceptable to leave your question in the queue, but then also bring to another of our direct services for a more immediate and guaranteed answer.